matt-curtis/developer.sketchapp.com/_classes/MSPage.md

 ## Overview

-MSPage is a subclass of [MSLayerGroup]({{site.baseurl}}/docs/MSLayerGroup/) that represents a page of the document.
+MSPage is a subclass of [MSLayerGroup](/docs/MSLayerGroup/) that represents a page of the document.
 The `frame` parameter of an MSPage is not useful as its not guaranteed to contain all layers on the page.

 Hoever do check out MSLayerGroup as there are useful methods in there as well.

 ## Methods & Attributes

+### currentArtboard:

+Returns the currently active [MSArtboardGroup](/docs/MSArtboardGroup/)

 ### contentBounds

 If you want a rectangle around everything on the canvas, use this.
-It returns a [GKRect]({{site.baseurl}}/docs/GKRect) object that you can use to export from.
+It returns a [GKRect](/docs/GKRect) object that you can use to export from.

 ### exportableLayers